If you’re seeking your next opportunity, learning how to read job descriptions can help you…

 Given this frustrating situation, I revert to logic: It’s likely that many applicants get screened out without the hirers reading the cover letter.
 This can occur because the (often busy) people who review applications prioritize reading the resume and then determine which applicants are not qualified.
 Or, the reader was otherwise uninterested in reading further.
 For instance, typos in a resume can disqualify applicants; shoddy resume content can do this, too.
 In these cases, the answer to “How important is a cover letter?” is …not very.
 That is because the resume did not entice a reviewer to read further.

-But, if you submit a cover letter, surely it will be read if it made it past the initial screening—that process of narrowing 15 qualified applicants to three, or 20 down to five.
+But, if you submit a cover letter, surely it will be read if it made it past the initial screening.
+This is the process of narrowing 15 qualified applicants to three, or 20 down to five.
 In these instances, your cover letter can truly help you stand out.
 Your application can rise to the top if you have a well-written letter that demonstrates your fit and expresses why you’re interested in the company in a thoughtful, genuine way.

 At this stage of the application and hiring process, reading cover letters is also frequently viewed by employers as a good time management practice.
 Before setting up an interview, interviewers will want to review a candidate’s cover letter if, for no other reason, than to make sure the person is someone they really want to bring in.
 Again, a cover letter is an opportunity to help you stand out.